European shares finish higher on data, Greek deal

 "The market has potential to go up further.
 Economic support is there and earnings are continuing to do well," said Anko Beldsnijder, managing director of MainFirst Asset Management, which manages 1 billion euros ($1.33 billion).

 "I would buy a combination of cheap cyclicals such as cars and mining.
-I would also stick to a bunch of defensives having strong business models such as Imperial Tobacco Group IMT.L."
+I would also stick to a bunch of defensives having strong business models such as Imperial Tobacco Group."

 Figures showed the number of Americans filing new claims for unemployment benefits unexpectedly fell last week, underscoring a firming of the labor market.